 2. Types of Decisions

 An overview of the various types of admissions decisions students can select in the college process: early decision (a binding admissions offer by mid-December); early action (a non-binding admissions offer by mid-December); and regular decision (an admissions offer by around mid-April).
 There’s also rolling admissions, where colleges evaluate and accept or reject students as they receive applications (e.g., they don’t release everyone’s decision on a single day).

 3. Types of Colleges

-There are thousands of colleges and universities out there.
-Some are big.
-Some are small.
-Some are public.
-Some are private.
+There are thousands of types of colleges and universities out there.
+Some are big, some are small.
+Some are public, some are private.
 Parents should strive to visit one of each kind, so that students get a sense of what they want.

 4. Commit to Something

 How your student decides to spend her time outside the classroom will play a role in the college admissions process, especially at competitive colleges.
 Colleges prefer to see students show dedication — and leadership in — a handful of extracurriculars that the student (not the parent) feels passionate about.
 Colleges are not impressed by stuffing a resume with dozens of extracurriculars a student has only spent passing time on.